Tehreer/SheenBidi/README.md

 <img src="https://user-images.githubusercontent.com/2664112/39663208-716af1c4-5088-11e8-855c-ababe3e58c58.png" width="350">
 The above screenshot depicts a visual representation of the API on a sample text.

+### SBCodepointSequence
+It works as a code point decoder by accepting a string buffer in specified encoding.

 ### SBAlgorithm
 It provides bidirectional type of each code unit in source string.
 Paragraph boundaries can be quried from it as determined by rule [P1](https://www.unicode.org/reports/tr9/#P1).
 Individual paragraph objects can be created from it by explicitly specifying the base level or deriving it from rules [P2](https://www.unicode.org/reports/tr9/#P2)-[P3](https://www.unicode.org/reports/tr9/#P3).